Bin-Chen-Lab/GPS/README.md

 ## GPS Documentation and Demo

-The main documentation for each component is provided inside its respective folder.
+Detailed documentation is available for each component within its respective folder.

 A demo file is also available in the **`demo`** folder.

 This file is the recommended starting point, and together with the documentation, can be used as input to run each pipeline starting from the first step.

+---

+## Figure generation code

-The code is used to generate key figures in the following paper:
+The code in the figure_code folder is used to generate key figures in the following paper:
 Jing Xing, et. al., Deep learning-based screening and design of novel therapeutics that reverse disease-associated transcriptional phenotypes, submitted.

+---

+## Online resources

 Novel compound screening portal http://apps.octad.org/GPS/.

 Drug repurposing web portal is available http://octad.org/ and the R package octad is available in Bioconductor.

+---

+## Sequencing data

 RNA-seq data are deposited in the GEO under accession number (GSE291867, GSE291190, and GSE291833).